danielballan/reader-intake-adapter/README.md

 * Accept an intake dependency, subclass `DataSource`, and define `_get_schema`, `_get_partition`, `read`, `to_dask`, and (sometimes) `read_partition`.
 * Avoid the intake dependency and implement the `DataSource` API from scratch.
+  (I am not aware of any packages that do this, but it's conceivable.)

 This proposal has two aims: